A warm – and safe – welcome awaits you on campus

 At Les Roches, we’ve always looked positively toward the future.
 It’s down to the innovation and entrepreneurship ideals that are woven into our DNA.
 Now, with restrictions easing in Switzerland, Spain and Shanghai, we are looking toward resuming the personalized, face-to-face learning our students value so highly.

-If you are a current student, if you’ve already enrolled to join us this Fall, or if you are thinking about studying with us, you’ll find relevant and up-to-date information on this page, as well as full details on how we’ll keep you safe and healthy on campus.
+If you are a current student, if you’ve already enrolled to join us, or if you are thinking about studying with us, you’ll find relevant and up-to-date information on this page, as well as full details on how we’ll keep you safe and healthy on campus.

 Should you have any questions please do not hesitate to send an email to email@example.com